|Warning: To avoid damage or injuries, read the safety and maintenance information before using your Blueye Pioneer.|

 Beware of WiFi limitations

-In areas with lots of electromagnetic interference you may experience lag or artefacts in the video stream.
+In areas with lots of electromagnetic interference, you may experience lag or artifacts in the video stream.
 Electromagnetic interference may be caused by large steel or concrete structures or areas with lots of other WiFi activity.
 To resolve this you can try to move closer to the surface unit or move to another location.

 Conditions where you should not dive